rubberduck-vba/Rubberduck/README.md

 Visit our releases page, [download the installer](https://github.com/retailcoder/Rubberduck/releases/tag/v1.1), and run the Setup.exe.

+If you're **upgrading** from version 1.0, you will need to completely uninstall it before installing the newest release.
+This isn't necessary when upgrading from newer versions.
+Also, be sure to back up the `rubberduck.config` file in the `\AppData\Roaming\Rubberduck\` directory prior to installation.

+##System Requirements

+- Windows Vista, 7, or 8
+- .Net Framework 4.5
+- Microsoft Office

-Please note that this software has only been tested on Office 2007 & 2010.
+Please note that this software has only been tested on Office 97, 2007, & 2010.
 Please feel free to test it on other versions and [submit any bugs on our issue tracker](https://github.com/retailcoder/Rubberduck/issues).

-If you're **upgrading** from a previous version, you will need to completely uninstall it before installing the newest release.
-Be sure to back up the `rubberduck.config` file in the `\AppData\Roaming\Rubberduck\` directory prior to installation.

 ---